riptano/ComboAMI/README.md

         REQUIRED for a DSE installation

     --analyticsnodes <#>
-        Number of analytics nodes that run with Hadoop/Spark
+        Number of analytics nodes that run with Spark
+        Note: Uses Hadoop in versions earlier than DSE 4.5
         Default: 0

     --searchnodes <#>